postmanlabs/labs-docs/src/pages/docs/sending-requests/grpc/first-grpc-request.md

 gRPC supports four types of methods that allow the client and server to interact in different ways as per the required use case:

-- **Unary**: This is the traditional request-response communication pattern also seen in HTTP where the client makes a request and the server responds back with a response.
+- **Unary** - The traditional request-response communication pattern also seen in HTTP where the client makes a request and the server responds back with a response.

-- **Client streaming**: With this interaction, the client sends a series of messages to the server and the server responds back after processing them.
+- **Client streaming** - The client sends a series of messages to the server and the server responds back after processing them.

-- **Server streaming**: Here, the client needs to make a single request for the server to respond back with a stream of messages.
+- **Server streaming** - The client needs to make a single request for the server to respond back with a stream of messages.

-- **Bidirectional streaming**: With bidirectional streaming, the client and server can communicate with each other asynchronously over a persistent session.
+- **Bidirectional streaming** - The client and server can communicate with each other asynchronously over a persistent session.

 This example will create and execute a unary request.
 To learn about invoking the other method types, see [using gRPC requests](/docs/sending-requests/grpc/using-grpc-request/).